 Hogue added that if the Supreme Court decides in favor of the plaintiffs, a precedent could be set, allowing employers to deny, on religious grounds, coverage for vaccinations and HIV medications.

 Contraception Used by Almost All American Women

-According to the U.S. Centers for Disease Control and Prevention (CDC), virtually all American women of reproductive age in 2006–2010 who had ever had sexual intercourse have used at least one contraceptive method at some point in their lifetime (99 percent, or 53 million women aged 15 to 44), including 88 percent who have used a highly effective, reversible method such as birth control pills, an injectable method, a contraceptive patch, or an intrauterine device.
+According to the U.S. (CDC), virtually all American women of reproductive age in 2006–2010 who had ever had sexual intercourse have used at least one contraceptive method at some point in their lifetime (99 percent, or 53 million women aged 15 to 44), including 88 percent who have used a highly effective, reversible method such as birth control pills, an injectable method, a contraceptive patch, or an intrauterine device.

 In a study, “Countering Conventional Wisdom: New Evidence on Religion and Contraceptive Use,” conducted by the Guttmacher Organization, Rachel Jones and Joerg Dreweke take the CDC’s figure one step further: “Among all women who have had sex, 99 percent have ever used a contraceptive method other than natural family planning.
 This figure is virtually the same, 98 percent, among sexually experienced Catholic women,” the study states.

 Where does President Obama stand on the matter?
 An official statement from the White House said, “We do not comment on specifics of a case pending before the Court.
 As a general matter, our policy is designed to ensure that health care decisions are made between a woman and her doctor.
 The President believes that no one, including the government or for-profit corporations, should be able to dictate those decisions to women.”